andrenq/trading/README.md

 Quote controller is responsible for fetching stock prices from IEX website, and saving them at the database
 #### End Points:
 -   `GET /quote/dailylist`  : Returns the data from all stocks saved on the database.
--   `GET /quote/iex/ticker/{ticker}`  : Returns the data of a single stock from the IEX server
+-   `GET /quote/iex/ticker/{ticker,ticker,...,ticker}`  : Returns the data of all stocks listed from the IEX server.
 -   `POST /quote/tickerId/{tickerId}`  : Retrieves data of a single stock from the IEX server and enters it into the database
 -   `PUT /quote/`  : Updates the data for a given stock
 -   `PUT /quote/iexMarketData`  : Updates the data for all stocks in the database